theintern/intern/README.md

 * Tested with [Travis CI](http://travis-ci.org/)
 * Extensible interfaces (comes with TDD, BDD, and objects)
 * Extensible reporters (comes with basic console and WebDriver reporters, lcov and tap output planned)
+* Extensible assertions using the [Chai Assertion Library](http://chaijs.com)

 ## How to write tests

 dojo2-teststack currently comes with support for 3 different test interface: TDD, BDD, and object-oriented.
 There will be more instructions here soon; for now, https://github.com/csnover/dojo2-core/blob/master/test/cookie.js demonstrates writing both synchronous and asynchronous tests.
-The assertion library currently bundled is _not_ recommended and will be going away.
-Anything that throws errors will work just fine, so go nuts with [Chai](http://chaijs.com/) or whatever your preferred AMD-compatible assertion library might be.

 ## How to run